Home sweet home…

 Invest in Headphones

 Headphones help the wearer and the others in the house.
-We use them on computers (for DVD classes), mobile devices (for music, learning games and audiobooks) and musical instruments (with our keyboard and guitar amp).
+We use them on computers (for DVD classes), mobile devices (for music, learning games and audiobooks), and musical instruments (with our keyboard, guitar amp, and electronic drum set).
 If quiet is needed, try noise reduction headphones like these – we use them all the time.

 Utilize the Whole House